What’s the Buzz

 The Bee Healthy Blog

-If you have a sore lump on your upper or lower eyelid margin, it could be a chalazion or stye.
+If you have a sore lump on the upper eyelid margin or lower eyelid margin, it could be a chalazion or stye.
 Both conditions can appear very similar, but they occur due to different reasons.

-A stye (medical term: hordeolum) is a painful red bump that develops on your upper or lower eyelid.
-Most styes are caused by bacterial infections
+A stye (medical term: hordeolum) is a painful red bump or cyst that develops on the upper or lower eyelid.
+Most styes are bacterial infections of the eye.

 A stye can also develop inside the eyelid due to a bacterial infection of an oil-producing gland.
 This is called an internal hordeolum or internal stye.